 Select Others filter item, if you want to display data corresponding to all other remaining items that are not listed in the user filter drop down.

 By default, chart data will be sorted in ascending order by the actual values of the Category/Date column i.e., alphabetically [A to Z] if it is a Category/String type column, earliest date to latest date if it is a Date type column.
 Apart from this, Zoho Reports offers various options in charts to sort the axis data, including custom sort, to meet your needs.

 You can sort the chart by invoking the Sort option in the toolbar and choosing the appropriate option in the list given.
 Below is a brief discussion of various sort options available in Zoho Reports.

 When your chart contains Category (String) or Date column in one of the axes but not in both, you can sort the chart data based on actual value either in ascending or in descending order.

 Steps to sort the chart by actual values:

 - Click the Sort button in the toolbar and then click By Actual Value - Ascending or ByActual Value - Descending.
 The chart data will be rearranged based on the option you choose.

 If the axis value is a Category (String) column, then the values will be sorted alphabetically in ascending or descending order based on the option chosen.
 If it’s a Date column, then the values will be sorted from earliest to latest or the reverse based on the option chosen.

-For example if a chart displays total amount of sales in each region, initially the regions are ordered alphabetically in the ascending order.
+For example, if a chart displays the total amount of sales in each region, initially the regions are ordered alphabetically in the ascending order.
 When you sort the chart with Sort By Actual Value - Descending option, the resultant chart will be as shown below.

 Sorting by Y or X Value: